warrickball/stfc-solar-computing-2025/episodes/basics.md

 These should work roughly as you expect.
 Python will convert sensibly.
 Note in particular that division of two integers produces a float.
-There is also the *floor divison* operator `//`, which is like Python 2 integer division and returns an integer.
+There is also the *floor division* operator `//`, which is like Python 2 integer division and returns an integer.

 ```python
 print(5/3, 5//3)